mlcollyer/RRPP/cran-comments.md

 ## Resubmission

-This is a minor release, 2.2.0, which adds a couple new functions.
+This is a minor release, 2.2.0, which adds a couple new functions, plus fixes a few bugs.
 The package, `geomorph`, is developed by the same authors as `RRPP`.
 The reverse dependency has been addressed during development of this release and any necessary changes would be